-With Cinco de Mayo coming up, we want to give you guys a chance to prepare your method for getting past a hangover after a wee bit too much of celebrating.
+Since a lot of you will go out tonight to say goodbye to 2014, we want to give you guys a chance to prepare your method for getting past a hangover after a wee bit too much of celebrating.
 Maybe you have your own cure, but it doesn't hurt to have some backups.
 So we asked the folks here at E! to give us their favorite strategy for begin completely over hung.
 (Over hung is when you're much more than just hungover.
 You are over hung.)

 So check out the suggestions, plus some other guidelines we threw in there for good measure:

 Kristin: "Drink again.
 Sweat it out.
 My college roommate always ate greasy pizza in the bathtub."

 Cinya: "Pedialyte.
 It's like Gatorade on steroids.
 My friend told me about it a while ago and I use it for truly bad hangovers."